 👉 Get started with this mood board template.

 After you copy this template, you can start utilizing this free mood board template to start visualizing your ideas.

 How to create a mood board with Coda

 This template gives you 3 ways to create a mood board:

 This mood board template allows you to simply copy and paste images from the Internet into the Coda doc directly.
 There are 3 columns for you to organize your photos.
 You can add more columns into the canvas by typing /column.
 This is the easiest method to arrange photos in a certain order on your mood board.

-in Coda is a great way to visualize your ideas.
+This method involves adding cards to different categories of your mood board.
+The in Coda is a great way to visualize your ideas.
 When you click the + New Card option under each category, you can paste in the URL to your photo and give your photo a title.
 You can then move the card between different categories.
 You can add additional notes about each image as well.